 Data Collection & Labeling Market

 Labelbox: Founded in 2018, Labelbox is a training data platform for machine learning applications.
-As of September 2024, the company had raised a total of $188 million in funding from investors such as Andreessen Horowitz and Snowpoint Ventures.
+As of October 2025, the company had raised a total of $189 million in funding from investors such as Andreessen Horowitz and Snowpoint Ventures.
 In January 2022, Labelbox raised a $110 million Series D led by Softbank at an undisclosed valuation.
 Like Scale AI, Labelbox offers a platform for training data for AI models but differs in its more exclusive focus on machine learning applications.

 Hive: Founded in 2013, Hive offers cloud-based AI solutions for understanding content, similar to Scale AI.
-As of September 2024, Hive has raised a total of $121 million from investors including General Catalyst and 8VC.
+As of October 2025, Hive has raised a total of $121 million from investors including General Catalyst and 8VC.
 In April 2021, the company raised a $50 million Series D at a $2 billion valuation.
 While Scale AI has an emphasis on government and enterprise cloud services as its customer base, Hive promotes prebuilt models for marketplaces, dating apps, and other B2C and peer-to-peer oriented companies.
 As a result, Hive focuses more on real-time content tagging for moderating user-generated content.
-Scale AI’s government and enterprise focus likely makes its product more useful for companies developing complex cloud services.
+Scale AI’s government and enterprise focus likely makes its product more useful for companies developing complex AI/ML services.

 ML SaaS Market